ansible/workshops/exercises/ansible_collections/README.md

 # Ansible Collections Workshop

 This workshop is a step by step series of exercises to demonstrate features and benefits of Ansible Collections, a unique distribution format of Ansible content that can be used to package and distribute playbooks, roles, modules, and plugins.

 ## Time Planning
 The average duration of this workshop depends on the Ansible skills of practitioner.
 The average duration should be around 3 hours or less with advanced Ansible users.

-All exercises are self explanatory and guide the particpants through the entire lab.
+All exercises are self explanatory and guide the participants through the entire lab.
 Concepts are explained when they are introduced along with the practice exercise.

 ## Prerequisites